brianliu97/brianliu97.github.io/_pages/about.md

 Welcome to my website!
 I am a final-year PhD candidate in the Operations Research Center at MIT where I am advised by Professor Rahul Mazumder.
 Prior to graduate school, I was a Data and Applied Scientist at Microsoft and I graduated  Cornell with a B.S. in Operations Research.

 My research lies at the intersection of computational statistics, operations research, and data science, where I focus on leveraging techniques from discrete and combinatorial optimization to develop efficient, interpretable algorithms for machine learning.
 I am particularly interested in extracting interpretable models from complex black boxes, with considerations to multiple objectives such as accuracy, compactness, and stability.
-On the applied side, I use these methods to tackle data science problems in [healthcare](https://mitsloan.mit.edu/centers-initiatives/hsi/brian-liu-predicting-patient-success-digital-mental-healthcare) and digital platforms.
+On the applied side, I use these methods to tackle data science problems in [healthcare](https://mitsloan.mit.edu/centers-initiatives/hsi/brian-liu-predicting-patient-success-digital-mental-healthcare).

-**I am on the 2025–26 academic job market!**

 Please find my CV [here](files/brianliucv1.pdf).